clearlinux/clear-linux-documentation/source/clear-linux/concepts/bundles-about.rst

 The Clear Linux\* OS for Intel® Architecture takes a slightly different approach.
 While we also use the concept of packages to manage compiling source code into binaries, we do not use the package concept to deploy software.
-Instead, we provide "bundles" that  provide a set of functionality to the system administrator, independent of how many and which pieces of the upstream open source projects are needed for this functionality.
+Instead, we provide "bundles" that provide a set of functionality to the administrator.
+A bundle contains as many or as few open source projects needed to provide a complete functionality.

 Next steps
 ==========